 The psychiatrists, APRNs and RNs met routinely to provide feedback to one another in addressing specific patient interventions and interventions associated with diagnostic categories.
-Two Peer Audits were conducted with an average score of 90% overall, as well.
-The medical staff also addressed various Center processes/services to include: MMO option; collaboration and information sharing with primary care M.D.s; delivery of PMAs in conjunction with admission; targets for the Center; stabilization resource.
-The Center adopted a "doc-of-the-day" role to improve efficiency of medication orders and management of unexpected or urgent patient needs which arise daily.
-The coming year will additionally focus on improving efficiency and effectiveness of nursing program functions.
+Peer Audits were conducted with an average score of 94% overall.
+The medical staff also addressed various Center processes/services to include: MMO option; collaboration and information sharing with primary care M.D.s; delivery of PMAs in conjunction with admission; targets for the Center; stabilization resources.
+Telehealth prescribers are now included in the monthly medical team meetings for continuity of care, as well.